 How Does the PCII Program Support Infrastructure Protection?

-The PCII Program protects information from public disclosure while allowing the DHS and other federal, state, local, tribal, and territorial security analysts to use PCII to:
+The PCII Program protects information from public disclosure while allowing DHS/CISA and other federal, state, and local government security analysts to:

 How Does PCII Protect My Information?

 Authorities Governing PCII: The CII Act of 2002 and its implementing regulation, 6 CFR part 29, “Procedures for Handling Critical Infrastructure Information” ensure critical infrastructure information voluntarily shared with the government and validated as PCII by DHS/CISA is protected from:

 - Disclosure from Freedom of Information Act (FOIA) requests

 - Disclosure under state and local disclosure laws

 Accessing PCII: Only authorized federal, state, and local government employees or government contracted personnel who are trained and certified in the strict safeguarding and handling requirements, have a need-to-know, have homeland security responsibilities, and sign a Non-Disclosure Agreement (non-federal employees only) may access PCII.

 Marking PCII: Only the PCII Program Office or the PCII Program Manager Designees may mark information as PCII and assign a submission identification number.
 To ensure proper handling and safeguarding from disclosure:

 - PCII documents include a PCII Program Green Cover Sheet outlining protection requirements